ppy/osu-wiki/news/2025/2025-04-30-the-followpoint-spectator-the-osu-catch-mapping-pioneer.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-gmt" href="https://osu.ppy.sh/users/702598">Spectator</a></p>

 There are a lot of great memories, but the most memorable one for me was the Grand Finals match of the [osu!
 Catch The Beat World Cup 2014](/wiki/Tournaments/CWC/2014).
-Our opponent was Germany, a team full of outstanding players like ::NoteKuroi::{ user=186642 }, [Nyan-Zapo](https://osu.ppy.sh/users/480676), and ::DeathXHunter::{ user=405326 }.
+Our opponent was Germany, a team full of outstanding players like ::NoteKuroi::{ user=186642 }, ::Nyan-Zapo::{ user=480676 }, and ::DeathXHunter::{ user=405326 }.

 Due to a DDoS attack, we had to replay the match without a stream, and it was one of the most nerve-wracking moments of my osu! tournament career.
 But somehow, I performed better in the rematch and managed to win the World Cup for the first time.
 Even to this day, those three players from Germany remain some of my best rivals in the game, and I'll always be grateful to them for the unforgettable memories.